-SAVE Inc. was founded in 1986, opening the first 24-hour hospice care facility in the State of Missouri for individuals dying from AIDS.
+SAVE, Inc. was founded in 1986 as the first 24-hour hospice care facility in Missouri for individuals dying from AIDS.
 It is the sole provider of specialized housing for those with HIV/AIDS in the bi-state, Kansas City metropolitan region.
-From the original hospice six-bed facility – SAVE Home – SAVE Inc. has expanded its services to owning and operating nine buildings, which include 66 units of housing for transitional and permanent purposes.
-SAVE Inc. also provides emergency housing, referral services, and rental/utility assistance to individuals and families in a 15-county metropolitan area.
-SAVE Inc. has invested over $3 million in the capital improvements in the east midtown area of Kansas City, Missouri, successfully combining affordable housing development with urban revitalization.
+From the original hospice six-bed facility – SAVE Home – SAVE Inc. has expanded its services to owning and operating 7 properties, which include 66 units of housing for transitional and permanent purposes.
+SAVE, Inc. also provides emergency housing, referral services, and rental/utility assistance to individuals and families in a 15-county metropolitan area.
+SAVE, Inc. has invested over three million dollars in the capital improvements in the east midtown area of Kansas City, Missouri, successfully combining affordable housing development with urban revitalization.

-Because of increasing costs to maintain Good Samaritan House, GSP planned to close the facility and focus on support and prevention services only.
-A group of community volunteers stepped up to form Saving AIDS Victims Entitlement (SAVE) Foundation as the financial support for Good Samaritan House.
-Sandra Berkley, the wife of the then-mayor Richard Berkley, was instrumental in ensuring Good Samaritan House remained open.
+1986 Because of increasing costs to maintain Good Samaritan House, GSP planned to close the facility so they could focus on support and prevention services only.
+Thankfully, a group of community volunteers stepped in and formed Saving AIDS Victims Entitlement (SAVE) Foundation which became the financial support for Good Samaritan House.
+Sandra Berkley, the wife of the then-mayor Richard Berkley, was instrumental in ensuring the house remained open.

 SAVE Foundation forms as a 501(c)3 in August 1986.

-SAVE Home is renovated and expanded to an eight-bedroom house.
-The offices of SAVE Foundation were moved to the second floor of SAVE Home.
+1992 SAVE Home is renovated and expanded to an eight-bedroom home.
+SAVE Foundation administration offices move to the second floor of SAVE Home.

-SAVE Foundation expands and moves their offices to McCarty Place.
+1993 SAVE Foundation expands and moves its offices to McCarty Place.

 SAVE Foundation begins a rental/utility assistance program to assist low-income individuals living with HIV/AIDS.
 With the new HOPWA contract, SAVE Inc. is able to expand services to a bi-state, 11-county radius in the Kansas City region.